mirvin33/Watched-capstone/resources/design-document.md

 * Accepts `POST` `/watchlist/:id/add`
 * Accepts and adds a new content item to the watchlist for the user with the specified user ID.
 * Accepts a watchlist ID and a content item to be added.
-* By default, will insert the new content to the end of the playlist.
+* By default, will insert the new content to the end of the watchlist.
  - If the optional `queueNext` parameter is provided and is `true`, this API will insert the new show or movie to the front of the watchlist so that it will be the first title on the list.